There are four positions open at the next Onteora School district

 On behalf of the Catskill Heritage Alliance, a round of applause

-Ashokan Reservoir cleanup on Sunday, May 1st.
-It was a hugely
+Reservoir cleanup on Sunday, May 1st.
+It was a hugely successful

-fun?
 You’ve got two more chances to see for yourself.
+On Saturday,

-On Saturday, May 14, we’ll be helping out Trout Unlimited
+May 14, we’ll be helping out Trout Unlimited as they coordinate

 CHA Stream Cleanup Coordinator